RsyncProject/rsync/rsync.1.md

 (with a trailing space) will not exclude a file named "foo".

-Exclude and include rules can specify wildcard [PATTERN MATCHING RULES](#) (similar to shell wilcards) that allow you to match things like a file suffix or a portion of a filename.
+Exclude and include rules can specify wildcard [PATTERN MATCHING RULES](#) (similar to shell wildcards) that allow you to match things like a file suffix or a portion of a filename.

 A rule can be limited to only affecting a directory by putting a trailing slash